akkadotnet/akka.net/docs/articles/persistence/persistence-testing.md

 ### PersistenceTestKit

-This is a specialized test kit with a preconfigured persistence plugin that uses `TestJournal` and `TestSnapshotStore` by default.
+This is a specialized test kit with a pre-configured persistence plugin that uses `TestJournal` and `TestSnapshotStore` by default.
 This class provides the following methods to control journal behavior: `WithJournalRecovery` and `WithJournalWrite`; to control snapshot store it provides `WithSnapshotSave`, `WithSnapshotLoad` and `WithSnapshotDelete` methods;
 Usage example:
 ``` csharp
 public class PersistentActorSpec : PersistenceTestKit